matthewdeanmartin/matthewdeanmartin/src/github_is_my_cms/GHIP_001_Specifications.md

 ## Reference Implementation Sketch

-A reference implementation is expected to be a Python package `readme_maker` with:
+A reference implementation is expected to be a Python package `github_is_my_cms` with:

 - CLI using argparse.